Learn how to authenticate your access to the Katalon API.

 - Encode API Key: Encode your API Key in Base64 with a colon prefix, resulting in

-. - Set Authorization Header: Include the encoded string in the
+:APIKEY. - Set Authorization Header: Include the encoded string in the

-header with the prefixBasic
+Authorizationheader with the prefixBasic.

 JSON Web Token (JWT)